dekatron/i3bkg-changer/README.md

 ## Systemd Service & Timer (Optional)

 As an alternative to cron I have included a i3bkg-changer.service file that can be used to run i3bkg-changer as a systemd oneshot service.
-There is also a i3bkg-changer.timer file that should be used to control the service.
+There is also an i3bkg-changer.timer file that should be used to control the service.

 The following instruction are for Arch linux and detials may vary for other operating systems.